tanoManzo/notes/Di's paper.md

 ### section: predicting silencer and enhancer..

 In the section you say: " we adapted TREDNet" but in the discussion you say "we developed a deep learning framework, TREDNet"

+When you say: "Candidate silencers were the DNase-seq peaks overlapping H3K27me3 peaks but not H3K27ac peaks in the central 400bp, together with the H3K27me3 peaks not overlapping H3K27ac peaks."
+It seems that you are taking H3k27me3 peaks not overlapping H3K27ac as candidate silencers.
+So the overlaping of DNase-seq and H3K27me3 seems unnecessary.
+Maybe I got wrong this sentence.